PavanRangani/docs/docs/prd/tax/tax.md

 [Mockups](https://drive.google.com/drive/u/0/folders/1jRHPtA8_5nes3ekvm5R87P1e4SXwi1Cg)

-- Summary tab
+### Summary tab

 - Only applicable to form 1040 and 1041 because `Summary information` are only applicable in these forms.
 For other form this tab won't be shown
 - Shows the overview detail of last five years tax returns regardless of its status.
 For ex.
 If current year is `2021` then summary tab will show last five year like `2020, 2019, 2018, 2017, 2016`.
+- Summary data is also reset on the payment disable.
+- Summary section have one pdf icon, on clicks download

+#### UI Requirement

+Mockup of Summary tab //TODO

-- State dropdown
+### State dropdown

 - On click of `Add State`, opens dropdown with states of USA
 - In dropdown, Shows records in ascending order
 - In dropdown, States which are already added will be shown as disabled.
 So that user can not click on it.

 - Multiple delete of tax return is not possible (Old app doesn't have such feature, so we deliberately not implemented it)